Louisiana Voodoo

-From the early 18th century, enslaved West Africans—the majority of them Bambara and Kongo—were brought to the French colony of Louisiana.
-There, their traditional religions would have syncretized with the Roman Catholic beliefs of the French.
+From the early 18th century, enslaved West and Central Africans—the majority of them Bambara and Bakongo—were brought to the French colony of Louisiana.
+There, their traditional religions syncretized with each other and with the Catholic beliefs of the French.
 This continued as Louisiana came under Spanish control and was then purchased by the United States in 1803.
 In the early 19th century, many migrants fleeing the Haitian Revolution arrived in Louisiana, bringing with them Haitian Vodou, which contributed to the formation of Louisiana Voodoo.
-Although the religion was never banned, its practice was restricted through a range of laws regulating when and where black people could gather.
-Practiced secretly, it spread up the Mississippi River to Missouri.
-During the 19th century, several prominent practitioners, such as Marie Laveau and Doctor John, attracted considerable attention.
-By the early 20th century, the public practice of Voodoo had heavily declined.
-After the 1960s, the New Orleans tourist industry increasingly used references to Voodoo to attract visitors, while a Voodoo revival took place, the practitioners of which often drew heavily on other African diasporic religions such as Haitian Vodou and Cuban Santería.
+Practiced primarily by black people, but with some white involvement, Voodoo spread up the Mississippi River to Missouri.
+Although the religion was never banned, its practice was restricted through laws regulating when and where black people could gather.
+Growing government opposition in the mid-19th century brought multiple arrests and prosecutions, while increased press attention directed greater attention to prominent Voodoo practitioners like Marie Laveau.
+Voodoo died out in the early 20th century, although some of its practices survived through hoodoo.